hpleva/httk_tutorial/README.md

 One can verify that a functional database was created by running the example `read_database.py` Python script.
 The printout should look something like this:
 ```
+Simple search: Show all results:
 Formula: AlN       , total_energy =  -14.530
+Formula: NTi       , total_energy =  -19.572

+A more advanced search: Show only Ti-containing alloys:
 Formula: NTi       , total_energy =  -19.572
 ```